C5T/Current/TypeSystem/README.md

 ```
 **Important notes**:
 * pure C++ declaration of member variables is **not allowed** for Current structures;
-* if field type contains commas, it should be put into parentheses:
+* if the field type contains commas, it should be put into parentheses:
 ```cpp
 CURRENT_FIELD(m, (std::map<uint32_t, std::string>));
 ```